inyourbrowser.com

 3. See what is stored on your device

-The panel below reads directly from your browser, right now, on your device.
+The panel below reads directly from your browser, right now.
 It shows every cookie, every local storage key, and every database this site has put on your device.
 The list is almost always empty.
-The one exception is the theme preference (light or dark) if you have ever toggled it.
+There are at most two entries: theme (your light/dark preference) and nc_dismissed(whether you closed the floating “no data sent” pill).

 What this site has stored on your device